 Remember - all these signs may be caused by other factors such as depression and stress-related conditions and should be regarded only as indicators that an employee may be abusing substances or alcohol.
+This list is not exhaustive and is only intended to provide examples.
+In all circumstances any existing medical conditions also need to be taken into account.

-- i) Absenteeism This may take the form of instances of unauthorised leave, frequent Friday and/or Monday absences, leaving work early, lateness (especially on returning from lunch), excessive level of sickness absence, especially frequent short-term absences - ii) High accident levels - at work or elsewhere, e.g. driving, at home

-- iii) Work performance may be affected e.g. difficulty in concentration, work requires increased effort, individual tasks take more time, there are problems with remembering instructions, or there is an increased number of mistakes - iv) Mood swings - such as irritability, depression, general confusion - v) Misconduct An employee's alcohol or drug problem may come to light as a mitigating factor in a disciplinary interview.
-It may be treated as a mitigating factor for certain "less serious" disciplinary offences, such as poor time keeping or lateness, provided the person is prepared to undergo counselling/rehabilitation. - vi) Self-referral.
+- i) Absenteeism This may take the form of instances of unauthorised leave, frequent Friday and/or Monday absences, leaving work early, lateness (especially on returning from lunch), excessive level of sickness absence, especially frequent short-term absences - ii) High accident levels - at work or elsewhere, e.g. driving, at home - iii) Work performance may be affected e.g., difficulty in concentration, work requires increased effort, individual tasks take more time, there are problems with remembering instructions, or there is an increased number of mistakes - iv) Mood swings/behavioural changes - such as irritability, depression, general confusion - v) Changes in general appearance - vi) Misconduct An employee's alcohol or drug problem may come to light as a mitigating factor in a disciplinary interview.
+It may be treated as a mitigating factor for certain "less serious" disciplinary offences, such as poor time keeping or lateness, provided the person is prepared to undergo counselling/rehabilitation. - vii) Self-referral.
 In some instances, employees may seek help and advice themselves.
-Employees who seek help voluntarily will be treated sympathetically, given support and encouraged to participate in confidential counselling/rehabilitation. - vii) Sickness absence.
+Employees who seek help voluntarily will be treated sympathetically, given support and encouraged to participate in confidential counselling/rehabilitation. - viii) Sickness absence.
 Problems with alcohol or drugs may come to light through a sickness absence referral to the Occupational Health Unit.